 Two of the e-scooter operators, Lime and Helbiz, also operate e-bikes.
 You can rent the using the same app.
 Read more about bikes in Rome…

 The first company to launch e-bikes in Rome was in fact Uber with its ‘Jump’ electric bikes, but the bikes were withdrawn soon after launch, only to reappear a few months later as a joint venture between Uber and Lime.
-These bikes are red, where Helbiz’s are white, and in the experience of this author, Jump bikes have significantly more powerful batteries than those of Helbiz.
+These bikes are black and green, where Helbiz’s are white, and in the experience of this author, Jump bikes have significantly more powerful batteries than those of Helbiz.

 What’s your recommended e-scooter in Rome?